 Using evidence-based medicine, JAMAevidence "helps decision makers identify the best available evidence by providing guides to the systematic consideration of the validity, importance, and applicability of claims about the assessment of health problems and the outcomes of health care."
 Access Note: Mobile access is available, but requires users to self-register (free) username and password.

-License Information: This license has been negotiated for the Saskatchewan Health Information Program (SHIRP).
-There are no restrictions to the number of simultaneous users.
-Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and to "walk-in" users of the University of Saskatchewan Library for educational, research, and non-commercial personal use.
-It is accessible in the library, on campus, and remotely.
-Systematic copying or downloading of electronic resource content, including the downloading of a full issue, is not permitted by Canadian and International Copyright law.
+Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and walk-in users, for educational, research, and non-commercial personal use.
+Systematic copying or downloading of electronic resource content is not permitted by Canadian and international copyright law.

 Publication Date: 2019-05-06

-Publication Date: 2002-08-30
+Publication Date: 2017-02-02